mikolmogorov/Ragout/docs/USAGE.md

 Chimera Detection
 -----------------

-Ragout detects chimeric adjacencies inside the input sequences and fixes them by breaking the sequences into parts.
-The chimera detection algorithm tries to distinguish such erroneous joins from target-specific adjacencies, that are not observed in the references.
-By default, the adjacency which is not supported by references is considered chimeric, unless there is an evidence of a rearrangement in the target genome.
-Sometimes, due to the fragmentation of the target genome, the evidence support is missing.
+Ragout detects chimeric adjacencies inside the input sequences and brakes them.
+By default, an adjacency which is not supported by references is considered chimeric, unless there is a clear evidence of a rearrangement in the target genome (from breakpoint analysis).
+Sometimes, due to the fragmentation of the target genome, the breakpoint support is missing.
 If you have high quality contigs/scaffolds, you may choose to turn chimera detection off by specifying '--solid-scaffolds' option.